 One of the most important features of our thematic residency is a chance to experience and contribute to our unique brand of creative circles.
 Circles blend the best elements of a supportive critique with the inspiring and collaborative exchange of a salon.
 While our small residency center can only accommodate four live/work artists at a time, thematic residencies are often populated with local and regional artists who join in on circles, salons and skill-sharing events.

-No Thematically Focused Residencies are scheduled during the Winter of 2019.
+All Thematically Focused Residencies are full in 2019.
 Please check back, sign up for our newsletter, or follow us on facebook or instagram for updates.

 photo+sphere residency November 5th - 12th 2018

 photo+sphere is a four-day art-science event in Asheville focusing on the environment and our role in determining its future.
 As one of the event’s +and partners, Makers Circle will host a 1-week residency for artists and scientists who work at the intersection of photography/film/video and the environment.